So you want to be a Design Researcher

 - Links from design researcher Anne Dolores Diaz.

 - Free class from OpenSAP on the Basics of Design Research.
-Paid class from IDEO covering similar information: Insights to Innovation.
+Paid class from IDEO covering similar information: Insights for Innovation.

 - Questionnaire Design for Social Surveys (Coursera) has been a helpful class for learning about the various biases you can accidentally insert into your survey design without meaning to.